UCC Uniform Civil Code in India

 Civil laws are impacted by faith, although criminal laws in India are uniform and apply to all people equally, regardless of their religious views.
 The personal laws which govern in civil disputes have always been applied in accordance with constitutional standards, despite being swayed by religious scriptures.

-Uniform Civil Code in India: What are personal laws?
+Uniform Civil Code: What are personal laws?

-Laws that are relevant to a particular group of people based on their caste, religion, faith, and beliefs, are made after careful examination of traditional practices and religious scriptures.
+Uniform Civil Code: Laws that are relevant to a particular group of people based on their caste, religion, faith, and beliefs, are made after careful examination of traditional practices and religious scriptures.
 Hindu and Muslim personal law derives from and is governed by the sacred books of their respective religions.

-Hinduism recognises the application of personal laws to cases involving legal matters such as inheritance, succession, marriage, adoption, co-parenting, sons’ duty to settle their father’s debts, the division of family property, maintenance, guardianship, and charity contributions.
+Hinduism recognizes the application of personal laws to cases involving legal matters such as inheritance, succession, marriage, adoption, co-parenting, sons’ duty to settle their father’s debts, the division of family property, maintenance, guardianship, and charity contributions.

 Islam has personal rules that are based on the Quran that govern issues including pre-emption, guardianship, guardianship, marriage, wakfs, dowry, inheritance, wills, succession, legacies, and marriage.